Find out about the VAT domestic reverse charge for building and construction services that starts on 1 October 2019.

 It will only apply to individuals or businesses registered for VAT in the UK (although it will not apply to consumers).

-This will affect you if you supply specified services that are reported under the Construction Industry Scheme (CIS).
-You’ll need to prepare for this change by:
+This will affect you if you supply or receive specified services that are reported under the Construction Industry Scheme (CIS).

 - checking whether the reverse charge affects either your sales, purchases or both